united-manufacturing-hub/united-manufacturing-hub/grafana-plugins/united-manufacturing-hub-datasource/README.md

+# WIP
+## This plugin is currently work-in-progress and should *not* be used in production !

 # United Manufacturing Hub datasource for Grafana

-TODO: Add description
+This Plugin allows sending data from the Grafana frontend to the factoryinput microservice.

 ## Getting started (Manual)